 A minimum of four hours of Essential Shelter Help must be completed before volunteers are allowed to work directly with animals.

-Volunteers are required to clock in and out of their shifts using the timeclock in the reception area.
+Volunteers are required to clock in and out of their shifts using the timeclock or app.

-Advancement as a volunteer is contingent on fulfilling the minimum posted requirements for that the desired position, along with securing the permission of the Volunteer Manager, and, when applicable, the Area Supervisor.
+Advancement as a volunteer is contingent on fulfilling the minimum posted requirements for that the desired position, along with securing the permission of the Volunteer Coordinator, and, when applicable, the Area Supervisor.